Discover more from Hardcore Software by Steven Sinofsky

 Two reviews really stood out as defining, not defining the product in market as the product went on to great success but defining for me personally as a “product person” and also a leader.
 Stephen Manes, who had obliterated Clippy, was by most descriptions a curmudgeon and it would be difficult for me to say something he liked.
 We once debated whether a specific Sony laptop (the 505) was good compared to an Apple PowerBook in a session that went on for most of a press event at CES.
 His complete review, however, of Office 97 had a headline (keying off his description of the product) “An Upgraded Leviathan Sets Sail.”1 This was a brutal shot.
 It characterized the product as, in a sense, just another release while also describing it as, well, a leviathan.
 The text of the review is painful for me to read even today.

 I will say for the record that one part of his review I often talked about was that he called out the addition of word and character count in the status bar of Word.
 While it surprises many professional writers, most people using Word never used the word count feature because most writing is not tracked by that metric.
 We did, however, add it to the status bar by default for the press who lived in Word.
 We have no shame about that.
 They were an important constituency.
-True to form, I think a majority of reviews mentioned the feature.
+True to form, I think most reviews mentioned the feature.

 While I hung that review on my Office door as I did many others, I also went to the office supply store and purchased a portfolio case—a plastic folder with a dozen or so clear sheet protectors in it.
 The first thing I put in the first page was the leviathan review.
 After that I put a few pages that I would carry around all the time and update as needed—the list of teams, senior managers, total headcount, ship schedule and milestones, data sheets on competitors, top support calls, and so on.
-In this review and the next one below that I would talk about and hold up at team meetings when describing our challenges as a business, especially as we planned future products.
+It was this review and the next one below that I would talk about and hold up at team meetings when describing our challenges as a business, especially as we planned future products.

 Much more problematic was Outlook’s reception as it was not a single feature to turn off after making fun of it—but rather a marquee addition to the suite, a new “puzzle piece” (the Office logo was a puzzle with each app taking on a different color).
 The absence of support for internet standards as well as the overall complexity of a version 1.0 product led to a series of fairly brutal reviews.
 Perhaps the one that stung the most came from the Wall Street Journal with the title “Microsoft Introduces Personal Organizer That’s Unorganized” and zingers such as: